Modify Authentication Process: Hybrid Identity

 DS0015 Application Log Application Log Content

 Enable security auditing to collect logs from hybrid identity solutions.
-For example, monitor sign-ins to the Azure AD Application Proxy Connector, which are typically generated only when a new PTA Agent is added.
+For example, monitor sign-ins to the Entra ID Application Proxy Connector, which are typically generated only when a new PTA Agent is added.
 [5] If AD FS is in use, review the logs for event ID 501, which specifies all EKU attributes on a claim, and raise alerts on any values that are not configured in your environment.[4]

 DS0022 File File Modification